contivpp/contivpp-site/content/docs/architecture/contiv-vpp-arch.md

 ## Architecture

-Contiv-VPP consists of several components, each of them packed and shipped as a Docker container.
-Two of them deploy on Kubernetes master node only:
+Contiv-VPP is composed of several components, each packaged and shipped as a Docker container.

+The components that you run on the control plane node consist of the following:

  - [Contiv KSR](#contiv-ksr)
  - [Contiv CRD + Netctl](#Contiv-CRD-netctl)
  - [Contiv ETCD](#contiv-etcd)

-and the rest of them deploy on all nodes within the k8s cluster (including the master node):
+The components that you run on worker nodes consist of the following:

 - [Contiv vSwitch](#contiv-vswitch)
 - [Contiv CNI](#contiv-cni)